COVID-19 Data Resources

 - Dashboard Kasus COVID-19 di Indonesia/COVID-19 Data Tracker is a public dashboard monitoring the spread of the virus in Indonesia.

-- The COVID Tracking Project is tracking cases and testing in the United States.
+- The COVID Tracking Project is tracking cases and testing in the United States, including by race.
 The the full dataset is updated each day, with data from state/district/territory public health authorities—or, occasionally, from trusted news reporting, press conferences, or (very occasionally) tweets or Facebook updates from state authorities.

 - The UK's Office for National Statistics has a new, weekly release containing data and experimental indicators about the condition of the UK society and economy and the impact of the COVID-19 pandemic.